 Sadly, many people may not have the good fortune to influence their lives positively, yet they still aspire to be good people regardless.
-They know right from wrong inherently, and these people are the future role models that vulnerable children need.
+They know right from wrong inherently, and these people are the future role models that vulnerable children in foster care need.

 Is this the nature versus nurture debate?
 Are we naturally created to know right from wrong, or are we nurtured with support from others?
 Do we follow our natural path, or do we follow the path of change-makers that lead the way?